 Similar to a traditional 401(k), these accounts give you the option to defer taxes on contributions until the funds are redeemed.

 Provided that certain conditions are met, these accounts allow you to contribute money you have already paid taxes on resulting in a tax-free withdrawal upon retirement.

 With a rollover IRA, you contribute money “rolled over” from a qualified retirement plan into this traditional IRA.
 Rollovers involve moving eligible assets from an employer-sponsored plan, such as a 401(k) or 403(b), into an IRA.
 Therefore, when you transition from one employer to another, you can roll the funds from your old 401(k) into this account and continue to build it over time by doing so.

 Make Sure Your Funds are Properly Accounted For

 Because of the substantial tax consequences that can result from mistakes involving tax-advantaged retirement accounts, those who are investing for retirement or who are withdrawing funds should strongly consider working with a retirement planning lawyer.

-At the law firm of Morris Hall, PLLC, our attorneys provide help to clients throughout Arizona and New Mexico with retirement asset planning including 401(k)s and IRAs.
+At the law firm of Morris Hall, PLLC, our attorneys provide help to clients throughout Arizona with retirement asset planning including 401(k)s and IRAs.
 We will meet with you before retirement to identify how to best use tax-advantaged retirement accounts to achieve financial security as you age.
 We will also work with you once you have retired to protect your nest egg and follow required rules for withdrawals.
 As leading estate planners in the southwest, we want to make sure your assets are protected and properly distributed when life’s circumstances present themselves.
 For more information, contact us today.